Skip navigation

 Research Report

-The most (and least) effective ways to use diversity statements in faculty searches
+The most (and least) effective job application practices for faculty searches

-The typical faculty job application allows candidates to demonstrate strengths in research and teaching, but offers little opportunity to showcase dedication to departmental and institutional strategic goals such as diversity and inclusion.
+The typical faculty job application allows candidates to demonstrate strengths in research and teaching, but offers little opportunity to showcase dedication to departmental and institutional strategic goals such as inclusion and campus belonging.

 Ineffective Practice 1: Requiring broad statements of diversity without evaluation criteria